evkx/evkx.github.io/content/models/_index.md

 	<a href="hyundai/"><img src="https://media.evkx.net/multimedia/models/hyundai/brandevs_st.jpg" class="img-fluid mb-2" alt="Hyundai" ></a>
 	<h2>Hyundai</h2>
 	<p>
-		Hyundai Motor Co.
-(HMC), established in 1967, is the auto sales leader in the Korean domestic market and exports vehicles to 190 countries worldwide.
-Hyundai Motor Co. operates the world's largest integrated automobile manufacturing facility in Ulsan, located on Korea's southeast coast.
-Their electric IONIQ series of EV has been popular.
+		Hyundai Motor Company, founded in 1967 in South Korea, is a global automaker known for affordable, reliable vehicles and a strong commitment to electric vehicles, aiming for carbon neutrality by 2045.
 	</p>
 	<p>
 	Hyundai has 4 models with total 11 variants.